BlueM/cliclick/README.markdown

       -V          Show cliclick version number and release date -o          Open version history in a browser
       -n          Send a donation

     COMMANDS
     To use cliclick, you pass an arbitrary number of commands as arguments.
 A command consists of a command identifier (a string that tells cliclick what kind of action to perform) and usually one or more arguments to the command, which are separated from the command identifier with a colon.
 Example: “c:123,456” is the command for clicking (the “c” is the command identifier for clicking) at the position with x coordinate 123 and y coordinate 456.
 See below for a list of all commands and the arguments they expect.
     Whenever a command expects a pair of coordinates, you may provide relative values by prefixing the number with “+” or “-”.
 For example, “m:+50,+0” will move the mouse 50 pixels to the right.
 Of course, relative and absolute values can be mixed, and negative values are possible, so “c:100,-20” would be perfectly valid.
 (If you need to specify absolute negative values in case you have a setup with a second display arranged to the left of your main display, prefix the number with “=”, for instance “c:100,=-200”.)

     LIST OF COMMANDS

-      c:x,y   Will CLICK at the point with the given coordinates.
+      rc:x,y  Will RIGHT-CLICK at the point with the given coordinates.
-              Example: “c:12,34” will click at the point with x coordinate 12 and y coordinate 34.
+              Example: “rc:12,34” will right-click at the point with x coordinate 12 and y coordinate 34.
 Instead of x and y values, you may also use “.”, which means: the current position.
 Using “.” is equivalent to using relative zero values “c:+0,+0”.

-      cp:str  Will PRINT THE COLOR value at the given screen location.
-              The color value is printed as three decimal 8-bit values, representing, in order, red, green, and blue.
-              Example: “cp:123,456” might print “127 63 0”

-      dc:x,y  Will DOUBLE-CLICK at the point with the given coordinates.
+      m:x,y   Will MOVE the mouse to the point with the given coordinates.
-              Example: “dc:12,34” will double-click at the point with x coordinate 12 and y coordinate 34.
-Instead of x and y values, you may also use “.”, which means: the current position.

-      dd:x,y  Will press down to START A DRAG at the given coordinates.
-              Example: “dd:12,34” will press down at the point with x coordinate 12 and y coordinate 34.
-Instead of x and y values, you may also use “.”, which means: the current position.
+              Example: “m:12,34” will move the mouse to the point with x coordinate 12 and y coordinate 34.

-      du:x,y  Will release to END A DRAG at the given coordinates.
-              Example: “du:112,134” will release at the point with x coordinate 112 and y coordinate 134.

       kd:keys Will trigger a KEY DOWN event for a comma-separated list of modifier keys.
 Possible keys are:
                 - alt